Want to see Mary-Kate and Ashley Olsen’s apartment? You got it, dude!

-Ever wanted to peek inside Mary-Kate and Ashley Olsen’s former New York City penthouse?
-You got it, dude!
+If you've ever wanted to peek inside Mary-Kate and Ashley Olsen’s former New York City penthouse, now's your chance.

 The fashion moguls and former "Full House" stars owned a 5,725-square-foot new construction apartment in the West Village neighborhood from 2009 to 2010, and it’s currently on the market for a whopping $25 million.